 How to Establish a Crowdfunding Platform?

 Companies seeking authorisation to operate as a crowdfunding platform must include certain provisions in their articles of association.
-There is no freedom regarding business scope for these companies.
+There is no freedom in the scope of business for these companies.
 The Communiqué prohibits platforms from engaging in activities other than crowdfunding; otherwise, authorisation cannot be granted.
-The platform’s scope of activity is also limited in terms of the type of crowdfunding: it must be explicitly stated whether the platform will conduct debt-based crowdfunding and/or equity-based crowdfunding.
+The platform’s scope of activity is also limited with respect to the types of crowdfunding it will support: it must be explicitly stated whether the platform will conduct debt-based or equity-based crowdfunding.

 Applications submitted to the Board by companies whose articles of association comply with the required business scope provisions may nevertheless be rejected for various reasons.
-In such case, all references to crowdfunding in Turkey must be removed from the articles of association, including provisions regarding scope of activity and corporate purpose.
+In such a case, all references to crowdfunding in Turkey must be removed from the articles of association, including provisions regarding the scope of activity and corporate purpose.
 The term “crowdfunding” must also be removed from the company’s trade name.
-Furthermore, there is a doctrinal opinion that an existing company cannot apply to become a crowdfunding platform merely by amending its articles of association, due to risks arising from prior commercial activities.
+Furthermore, there is a doctrinal view that an existing company cannot, by merely amending its articles of association, become a crowdfunding platform, given the risks arising from prior commercial activities.

 In addition to regulating platforms, the Communiqué includes significant provisions regarding the articles of association of venture companies.
 Similar to platforms, fundraising companies are also subject to restrictions on their scope of activity.
-It is prohibited to include business activities outside the commercial activity subject to crowdfunding.
-For example, if a company is active both in tourism and in mobile game development, the investment obtained through crowdfunding may relate only to one of these activities, and the company may not engage in any other activity.
-A company that conducts crowdfunding for game development cannot carry out tourism activities.
+It is prohibited to include business activities outside the scope of the commercial activity subject to crowdfunding.
+For example, if a company is active in both tourism and mobile game development, crowdfunding investments may relate only to one of these activities, and the company may not engage in the other.
+A company that conducts crowdfunding for game development may not engage in tourism activities.

-In EU legislation on crowdfunding, it is observed that no specific conditions are imposed on the articles of association.
-The legislation does not explicitly set out requirements regarding business scope or other corporate elements for platforms or fundraising companies; it merely states that platforms must submit their articles of association during the authorisation application process.
+In EU crowdfunding legislation, no specific conditions are imposed on the articles of association.
+The legislation does not explicitly set out requirements regarding the scope of business or other corporate elements for platforms or fundraising companies; it merely requires platforms to submit their articles of association during the authorisation application process.

 Crowdfunding Provisions under the Capital Markets Law